PhilippMundhenk/philippmundhenk.github.io/_posts/2020-07-19-learning-tower.md

 As always, better is possible:
 - The wood will be very sensitive to water and humidity.
 You might want to consider to oil or paint all surfaces.
 - You might want to properly countersink the screws.
 With the soft spruce, I had a hard time doing this without cracking the wood.
+- Use beech as more stable wood.
+This will be a lot harder to work with though!